Converting 4/7 into a Decimal: A complete walkthrough

 Why Does 4/7 Produce a Repeating Decimal?

-However, fractions with denominators that include prime factors other than 2 and 5 will produce repeating decimals.
+On the flip side, fractions with denominators that include prime factors other than 2 and 5 will produce repeating decimals.
 Since the denominator of 4/7 is 7 (a prime number different from 2 and 5), the resulting decimal is a repeating decimal.

 Practical Applications of Converting Fractions to Decimals